LibrePCB/librepcb-pnd/README.md

-# LibrePCB Packet for OpenPandora
+# LibrePCB Package for OpenPandora

 This repository contains everything to create the LibrePCB PND which can then be uploaded to the [OpenPandora Repo](https://repo.openpandora.org/?page=detail&app=librepcb).